Mobile banking is very popular in Belgium, with residents using apps for day-to-day banking, money transfers and even in-store payments.

 There are nearly a hundred banks in Belgium, including a mixture of local lenders and major multi-national players.
 In fact, Belgium has one of the highest numbers of bank branches per capita in Europe.

 As with other countries, though, some branches are slowly being phased out as more customers begin to access their everyday banking needs from the comfort of their own home or on the go, through either app or browser-based services.

-He adds that “though digital banking apps are always becoming more sophisticated, you can’t currently move money between foreign currency accounts using these.
-You can, however, still make transfers between accounts and make payments in euros.”
+Though digital banking apps are always becoming more sophisticated, there are limitations on moving money between foreign currency accounts using these.
+You can, however, still make transfers between accounts and make payments in euros.